spimort/TerraBrush/README.md

     - LShift - Reverse the tool.
 Usually, this option will go from "Add" to "Remove".
 For the sculpting option, this does the "Smooth" option.
     - V - Show the PieMenu for the current tool
     - B - Show the PieMenu for the current brush
-    - N - Show the PieMenu for the current tool option (ex.
+    - N - Show the options for the current tool (ex.
 While painting the textures, the PieMenu will show textures)
     - G - Show a quick select for the brush size
     - H - Show a quick select for the brush strength
     - K - Toggle "Auto add zones"